13 Amazing and Easy Car Cleaning Tips and More

 Spray WD-40 onto bugs, tree sap, or tar then wipe off with a clean rag.

-I use Dawn dish soap and wash my car from top to bottom.
-Going in sections and rinsing off is best so the soapy mixture doesn’t dry onto the car’s surface.
+I use Dawn dish soap and warm water and wash my car from top to bottom.
+Going in sections and rinsing off with a hose is best so the soapy mixture doesn’t dry onto the car’s surface.

-Use a chamois to wipe off the body of your car forever a streak free finish.
+Use a chamois to wipe off the body of your car to prevent streaking.
 Start with the windows first, then wipe the rest of the car from top to bottom.